Image Demoireing in RAW and sRGB Domains: Experiments

-To verify the generalization ability of our method, we conduct additional experiments on an image demoiréing dataset FHIMi~\cite{he2020fhde}.
-FHDMi contains 9981 sRGB image pairs for training and 2019 for testing, featuring diverse and intricate moiré patterns.
-Notably, images in FHDMi have a higher resolution of 1920$\times$1080, compared to TMM22.
-As we aim to validate the effectiveness of RRID in the sRGB domain for image demoiréing, we specifically select methods tailored for image demoiréing: DMCNN~\cite{sun2018moire}, MopNet~\cite{he2019mop}, MBCNN~\cite{zheng2020image}, FHDe$^2$Net~\cite{he2020fhde}, and ESDNet~\cite{yu2022towards}.
-In Table \ref{table:quantitative-fhdmi}, our method achieves a PSNR of 24.39dB and an SSIM of 0.830.
-In order to adapt to the FHDMi dataset with sRGB data as input, we modify the network structure originally designed for the RAW and sRGB input.
-Comparable to ESDNet, an image demoiréing network designed for Ultra-High-Definition sRGB images with more than twice of the parameters, RRID also yields competitive results.
-The qualitative results on the FHDMi dataset demonstrate that our method exhibits a certain degree of generalization.
+To verify the generalization performance of our method, we conduct additional experiments on an image demoiréing dataset FHIMi~\cite{he2020fhde}.
+In order to adapt to the FHDMi dataset with sRGB data as input, the RAW branch and RGISP are removed.
+We select methods tailored for image demoiréing: DMCNN~\cite{sun2018moire}, MopNet~\cite{he2019mop}, MBCNN~\cite{zheng2020image}, FHDe$^2$Net~\cite{he2020fhde}, and ESDNet~\cite{yu2022towards} for comparison, as shown in Table \ref{table:quantitative-fhdmi}.
+Although RRID is initially designed for demoiréing on the RAW-sRGB image pairs, it still achieves the second-best performance by 24.39dB in PSNR and 0.830 in SSIM.
+Compared to ESDNet, an image demoiréing network designed for ultra-high-definition sRGB images with more than twice of the parameters, RRID also yields competitive results.
+The qualitative results on the FHDMi dataset demonstrate that our method can not only perform well in demoiréing on RAW-sRGB pairs but also solve sRGB image demoiréing, exhibiting a certain degree of generalization.